 If your budget is a bit tight, the Captain recommends Hotel ‘t Putje: the rooms are a bit spartan but the staff are lovely and the hotel’s location is ideal.

 But if you want to treat yourself, you should definitely consider Heritage Hotel: it is both somptuous, intimate and welcoming, perfect for a luxurious stay in Bruges.

 🎟️ Activities: aIf you’re looking to book your visits and activities in advance – which you definitely should if you’re visiting Bruges during the high season – Captain Ulysses recommends three websites: Civitatis, Tiqets and GetYourGuide.
 Guided tours, sport activities … there’s plenty to choose from!

 🚐 Transfers: many visitors decide to travel to Bruges from Amsterdam or Brussels.
 If that’s your case, you can easily book your transfer from Amsterdam here.
-You can also opt for an all-included day-trip: from Amsterdam (in English) or from Brussels (available in 7 languages).
+You can also opt for an all-included day-trip: from Amsterdam or from Brussels (available in 7 languages).

 🚌 Local transports: Bruges is rather small and fairly easy to explore on foot.
 The city center is also pedestrian.
 But if you’d rather not walk, you can always opt for an electric scooter or a rickshaw!